 Untying the strings of management

 The lockdown brought us to understand that not all travels were necessary after all.
 Remote work is possible with trust.
-I believe companies need to promote self management.
+I believe companies need to promote self-management.
 It is the best way to remain productive during remote times.

 Sustainability and consumption

-Businesses were driven by creation and unnecessary consumption.
+Businesses were driven by the creation and unnecessary consumption.
 We were not fulfilling our needs instead we were caught up in the race of greed and consumption.
 The pandemic made us understand that we need to pause and reflect on our ways.